-Uber’s Flat Fare Ride Package is available in ten major cities now including Dallas, Boston, Chicago, Los Angeles, Miami, New York City, San Diego, San Francisco, Seattle and Washington, D.C.
+Uber’s Flat Fare Ride Package (now called Ride Pass) is available in ten major cities now including Dallas, Boston, Chicago, Los Angeles, Miami, New York City, San Diego, San Francisco, Seattle and Washington, D.C.
 You can get access to these really cheap rides by paying a one-time activation fee of $5 to $20 then riding flat-fare rides of only $5.99 to $20 for 40 flat-fare rides.
 The flat fares vary by city, but overall, they’re dirt cheap.
 UberPool rides start at just $1.99, and UberX rides start at $3.99.

 An example would be in Dallas where they are charging $5 to activate the flat fare for 30 days then it’s only $5.99 a ride.
 Dallas seems to be one of the cheaper cities so that we have seen.
 We mean ridiculously cheap.

 If you haven’t yet signed up for Uber then you can save even more towards your next ride.
 Register here to get a $20 credit for Uber towards a Free Ride.
 Use promotion code “UberVip4me“

 How Cheap Are Uber’s Flat Fares?

 You must choose a city to activate your flat-fare deal so do not expect these fares on vacation in another city unless you sign up for that city as well.
 Also, your rides must stay within your city’s designated zone, and some airports are excluded from those areas.
 For example, in Dallas the DFW and Dallas Love Field are regular price and do not include the Flat-Fare Pricing.
 You’ll pay your activation fee immediately, but your special pricing will stay active for 30 days (or until you use all your rides).

 Here’s the full list of fares.
 Don’t forget to add that activation fee of either $5, $10 or $20 when doing your own math:

 - Boston: $4.99 UberX rides